320834/Bool-Bot/CONTRIBUTING.md

 # Pull Requests

-Do not push the master branch if you are working on a feature
+Do not push to master branch if you are working on a feature

 Always create a branch and submit a pull request to merge it to master